civican/legisinfo/42-1/bills/C-30/bill_text.md

 The definitions **confusing** and **geographical indication** in section 2 of the `Trade-marks Act` are replaced by the following:

-**confusing**, when applied as an adjective to a trade-mark or trade-name, means, **except in sections 11.13 and 11.21**, a trade-mark or trade-name the use of which would cause confusion in the manner and circumstances described in section 6; (**créant de la confusion**)
+**confusing**, when applied as an adjective to a trade-mark or trade-name, means, except in sections 11.13 and 11.21, a trade-mark or trade-name the use of which would cause confusion in the manner and circumstances described in section 6; (**créant de la confusion**)

-**geographical indication** means an indication that identifies a wine or spirit, **or an agricultural product or food of a category set out in the schedule**, as originating in the territory of a WTO Member, or a region or locality of that territory, **if** a quality, reputation or other characteristic of the wine **or** spirit **or the agricultural product or food** is essentially attributable to its geographical origin; (**indication géographique**)
+**geographical indication** means an indication that identifies a wine or spirit, or an agricultural product or food of a category set out in the schedule, as originating in the territory of a WTO Member, or a region or locality of that territory, if a quality, reputation or other characteristic of the wine or spirit or the agricultural product or food is essentially attributable to its geographical origin; (**indication géographique**)

 ### Section 61